Deaf & Hard of Hearing

 Teachers of the Deaf and hard of hearing (TDHH) in SCHOOLS:

-- Implement/support curriculum for students who are Deaf and Hard of Hearing (DHH)
+- Implement curriculum for students who are Deaf and Hard of Hearing (DHH)

-- Work with students who use hearing aids, FM systems, and cochlear implants
+- Work with students who use hearing aids, DM systems, and cochlear implants

-- Help students and train staff to use equipment properly
+- Help students and staff use equipment properly

 - Create opportunities to connect students who are DHH both in and out of district